glassroom/generalized_orders_of_magnitude/README.md

 print(naive_lmme_via_vmapped_vector_ops(log_x, log_y), '\n')
 ```

-Note: For applications that truly require more precision, we provide an alternate implementation of LMME that applies vmapped vector operations, broadcasting over preceding dimensions: `goom.alternate_log_matmul_exp`.
+Note: For applications that truly require more precision, we provide `goom.alternate_log_matmul_exp`, an alternate implementation of LMME that applies vmapped vector operations, broadcasting over any preceding dimensions.
 This alternate implementation is more precise but also _much slower_ than `goom.log_matmul_exp`, especially for larger input tensors.
 In our experiments, we have found it unnecessary to use `goom.alternate_log_matmul_exp`.
 Please see its docstring for usage details.

 ## Selective Resetting